Umami Burger

-Umami Burger is a hamburger chain based in Los Angeles, California.
+Umami Burger is a hamburger restaurant chain.
 The name refers to the umami (savory) flavor.
-The restaurant was founded by Adam Fleischman, and it is part of the Umami Restaurant Group.
-Umami Burger offers waiter service, and most locations have a full bar.
+The restaurant was founded by Adam Fleischman, and was formerly part of a larger Umami Restaurant Group.
+Umami Burger offered waiter service, and most locations had a full bar.
 Its first restaurant opened in Los Angeles in 2009.
 As of 2017, Umami Burger had over 25 locations across California, Florida, Illinois, Japan, Nevada, and New York.

 In 2016, Sam Nazarian's global hospitality company, SBE Entertainment Group, became the majority shareholder of Umami Restaurant Group and announced plans to accelerate the restaurant's global expansion.
 In 2021, Alvin Cailan was named the head chef of Umami Burger.

 History

 Adam Fleischman, an aspiring screenwriter, moved to Los Angeles in 1998.
 In 2005, while eating a double cheeseburger at In-N-Out Burger, Fleischman pondered the popularity of burger and pizza restaurants in America.
 The word umami came to mind, a term he had seen on food blogs and in books by British chef Heston Blumenthal.
 It was then that Fleischman envisioned the financial potential of expanding on the basic burger and its umami properties.
 At the time, he was managing a wine business, BottleRock Wine Bar in Culver City, which he co-owned and later sold.
 He then held various consulting positions and started another wine bar.

 In 2009, Fleischman went to Mitsuwa Marketplace in West Los Angeles and bought any ingredient he could find with umami properties.
 He experimented for a month in his kitchen, mixing seaweeds, miso, fish sauce, soy, cheeses, and pungent dried fish with a blender.
 He then opened his first Umami Burger with $40,000 from the sale of BottleRock.
 Located in Los Angeles on South La Brea Avenue, it replaced a failed Korean-taco shop.

 Fleischman later partnered with hospitality group SBE, Nîmes Capital, and Fortress Investment Group to expand the chain.
 After multiple openings in Los Angeles, it expanded to the San Francisco Bay Area in 2011.
 The original La Brea location closed in 2013 after its four-year lease expired; the site could only accommodate 60 people and lacked a liquor license, no longer fitting the company's plans.
 Later that year, the first East Coast branch opened in Miami Beach, Florida, New York locations were also scheduled to open.
 By 2019, Umami Burger had expanded into Japan, opening its fifth location in Tokyo and its first in Osaka.
 Alvin Cailan was named the new head chef of Umami Burger in 2021.
+By 2024, the chain was reduced to one location in Los Angeles at Los Angeles International Airport, while continuing at food markets in New York and Atlanta, and operating internationally in Paris and Japan.

 The logo for the burger chain is an abstract graphic resembling a hamburger bun.